-In an interview in 1994, she said she went to school with her future husband in a small school house across the road from the Maple Summit Church.
+In an interview in 1992 with the founder of this website, Ollie said she went to school with her future husband in a small school house across the road from the Maple Summit Church.
 She only had to walk as far as across the fields from home to get to school.
-Lloyd, on the other hand, had to walk two miles to get to school.
+Lloyd, on the other hand, had to walk two miles.
 Ollie said she believed her husband was a relative of Winfield Hall, who married cousin Josephine Minerd.
 In fact, Winfield was Lloyd's half uncle, and the son of Joseph and Elizabeth Hall.

 During World War I, Lloyd served in the American Expeditionary Force in France.
 He was on a march, possibly to the front, when news came of the Armistice.

 Later, Lloyd worked for Bell Telephone and AT&T for 40 years.
 He was an “open-wire man” or lineman.
 In 1935-1938, the Halls resided at Hopwood/Lemont near Uniontown.
 They relocated to Newtown Square near Philadelphia and Kane, McKean County.
 The federal census of 1940 shows the family in Wetmore, McKean County, with Lloyd continuing his work as a telephone company lineman.

 Said the Uniontown (PA) Herald-Standard, Ollie “was a member of the Asbury United Methodist Church, Asbury United Methodist Women, Wesleyan-Pope and Jo Kriz Circles in Uniontown, and devoted her entire life to her beloved husband and their loving family.”

 Future transfers were to Pittsburgh; to Uniontown, PA (twice); and thence to Morgantown, WV.